Testing quantum satisfiability: Proofs of combinatorial lemmas

-Let us calculate the minimal number of edges when such a configuration is chosen.
-Let $C$ be the $(n-1)/2$-regular hypergraph on those vertices of $G$ contained in an edge of $S_1$, whose edges are precisely the subsets in $S_1$.
-Every $Y \in S_2$ corresponds to a induced complete hypergraph on $(n+1)/2$ vertices of $C$.
-By Lemma~\ref{lem:edgedensity}, the arrangement of $(n-1)/2$-edges maximising the number of induced complete hypergraphs is the complete hypergraph on $C$.
-We have $\overline{Y} \subset C$ for every $Y \in S_2$, which implies that $\overline{C} \subset Y$.
-We therefore obtain the following inequality giving a lower bound on the size of $C$:
+Suppose that we have a configuration obeying this property, then.
+It is clear that the number of edges in $G$ is precisely $|S_1|$, and can be minimised by maximising $|S_2|$.
+Let $C$ be the $(n-1)/2$-uniform hypergraph on those vertices of $G$ contained in an edge of $S_1$, whose edges are precisely the edges in $S_1$.
+For every complete uniform subgraph of $C$ on $(n+1)/2$ vertices, we can add an edge to $S_2$, namely the complement of those vertices.
+By~\cite[Thm.
+1]{Keevash2008}, the configuration of edges in $C$ maximising the number of induced complete subgraphs is a complete hypergraph.

+We will now find out how many vertices are in $C$.
+Suppose that $|C|$ is less than $n-1$, and consider an subset in $\sigma_{(n-1)/2}([n])$ that contains some, but not all of the vertices in $\overline{C}$.
+It cannot be in $S_1$ or in $S_2$, since in that case $C$ would not contain all the vertices lying in an edge of $S_1$.
+We deduce that $|C|$ must be at least $n-1$.